 A Washington State document dated in mid-November confirms that Administrator Mike Rogers was trafficking in confidential information with sources within Pacific County.
 “Two sources have said Matt is going to become part of the new . . . command team,” Rogers declared.

-As a result of this confidential information being passed back and forth from these two agencies, the Pacific County Police Offices, and the Shoalwater Bay administration, a media release was fashioned and sent to several local press offices urging publication.
+Confidential information being passed back and forth from these two agencies, the Pacific County Police Offices, and the Shoalwater Bay administration, a media release was fashioned and sent to several local press offices urging publication.

 The press notice focused on on how Robin was Matt’s brother-in-law and was being hired in Pacific County.
 Also, the press leak pointed out that Padgett resigned from Shoalwater Bay before he could be fired.
 Additionally, reporters were urged to make a freedom of information act request to acquire Washington State internal affairs documentation.
 All the information was highly confidential Shoalwater Bay administration leaks at the time.

-On November 26, 2018 reporter Natalie St. John was doggedly following the story and started to make direct inquiries to the Washington State Patrol internal affairs and Mike Rogers’ offices at Shoalwater Bay.
+On November 26, 2018 reporter Natalie St. John was following the story and started to make direct inquiries to the Washington State Patrol internal affairs and Mike Rogers’ offices at Shoalwater Bay.